Palikaris/fsm-chatbot-demo/README.md

 ## Overview

 This demo project showcases how to build a **stateful, distributed chatbot system** with proper coordination between user input, AI generation, and streaming responses.
-It showcases patterns commonly used in production AI systems while keeping the implementation clean and understandable.
+It employs patterns commonly used in production AI systems while keeping the implementation clean and understandable.

 **Key Features:**
 - ✅ Finite State Machine (FSM) for turn-based coordination